bithabib/flash_ssd_simulator_web/README.md

 6. Not Recently Used (NRU): NRU is a variation of the MRU algorithm that distinguishes between recently used and not recently used cache lines.
 It divides the cache lines into two categories: "recently used" and "not recently used."
 When eviction is required, it chooses a cache line from the "not recently used" category.
 This algorithm provides a simple approximation of LRU and is often used in hardware implementations due to its lower complexity.

+## References
+- [1] Coding for SSDs – Part 1: Introduction and Table of Contents https://codecapsule.com/2014/02/12/coding-for-ssds-part-1-introduction-and-table-of-contents/

 ## License
 This simulation is provided under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the simulation in accordance with the terms of the license.